Bioinformatics Tools Programming in Python with Qt. Part 1.

 Now we should be ready to test our setup and run a test application.

-Segment 2: Test application
+Part 2: Test application

 While in a ‘dna_engine‘ project folder in your terminal window, type one of the following commands to open vscode/vscodium editor in that directory.
 This will also load a project into a newly opened window.